grafana/mimir/docs/sources/architecture/blocks-storage/_index.md

 weight: 20
 ---

-The blocks storage is a Mimir storage engine based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which write out their series to a on-disk block (defaults to 2h block range periods).
-Each block is composed by chunk files - containing the timestamp-value pairs for multiple series - and an index, which indexes metric names and labels to time series in the chunk files.
+The blocks storage is a Grafana Mimir storage engine based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/).
+Blocks storage stores each tenant's time series into their own TSDB which write out their series to a on-disk block, which by default are `2h` block range periods.
+Each block is composed by chunk files, which contain the timestamp-value pairs for multiple series, and an index, which indexes metric names and labels to time series in the chunk files.

-The supported backends for the blocks storage are:
+Blocks storage supports the following backends:

 - [Amazon S3](https://aws.amazon.com/s3)
 - [Google Cloud Storage](https://cloud.google.com/storage/)